railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 production orders to start :menuselection:`Manufacturing --> Production Orders --> Production Orders to start`.

-You'll now find the computer PC2 which has been sold to the customer, as shown in the figure :ref:`fig-mrpprdlis`.
+You'll find computer PC2 which has been sold to the customer, as shown in the figure :ref:`fig-mrpprdlis`.

 .. _fig-mrpprdlis: